 Any other complaints should be referred to the SMAC Coordinator to be dealt with in a similar process to the one described below for providers.
 Any complaints filed by a client should note their name and contact information so the Team can contact him/her to discuss the issues.

-Provider to Provider grievance
+Provider to Provider Grievance

 The provider should address concerns initially with their local Heading Home group.
-If the issue is not resolved, the provider can fill out a Provider Grievance Form and address the SMAC Coordinator first, then shares with CE Advisory Committee.
+If the issue is not resolved, the provider can fill out a Provider Grievance Form and address the SMAC Coordinator first, who then shares with CE Advisory Committee.
 If the concern does not feel resolved in a satisfactory way, the following procedure can be used to file a grievance with the SMAC CES.

 Collect documentation on the measures taken thus far to address concerns with the other party directly